Online Resource Allocation via Static Bundle Pricing: Introduction

-In this work, we focus on single-minded combinatorial auctions, a setting that captures strong complementarities: each buyer derives value only if they obtain their entire desired bundle.
-Single-minded combinatorial auctions capture the most extreme form of complementarities and arise naturally in applications where partial allocation provides no utility.
+In this work, we focus on single-minded combinatorial auctions, which exhibit strong complementarities: buyers derive value only if they obtain their entire desired bundle.
+Single-minded combinatorial auctions capture the most extreme form of complementarities and arise naturally in many applications where partial allocation provides no value.
 Their simplicity makes them a fundamental testbed for understanding how complementarities interact with online decision-making and posted-price mechanisms.
-A canonical example is pricing goods in a grocery store.
+For a simple canonical example, we may refer to replenishing and pricing inventory in a grocery store.
 A shopper attempting to bake a cake gains value only if they obtain all necessary ingredients; eggs and milk provide zero utility if flour is missing.

-Extending the grocery store analogy, many real systems feature multiple copies of each item rather than unique goods.
-A growing line of work examines how such multiplicities affect the performance of pricing mechanisms.
-Alaei~\cite{multi-alei} showed that, in the single-item setting with capacity $k$, one can achieve $1-O(1/\sqrt{k})$ competitiveness.
-More recent results by Jiang et al.~\cite{multi-jiang} and Chawla et al.~\cite{multi-suchi} give matching upper and lower bounds for all values of~$k$, while Chawla et al. \cite{chawla25} continued this line of work for XOS valuations.
-Recently, Ghuge et al.~\cite{ghuge2025} studied online resource allocation with large capacities under stochastic arrivals using \emph{dynamic} pricing mechanisms.
-They show that near-optimal welfare can be achieved using only a single sample from each distribution, highlighting that high capacities substantially mitigate uncertainty even with limited information.
+Extending the grocery store analogy, many practical applications feature multiple copies of each item rather than unique goods.
+A growing line of work examines how the performance of pricing mechanisms improves with item multiplicity. \citet{multi-alaei} showed that in the single-item setting with capacity $B$, one can achieve $1+O(1/\sqrt{B})$ competitiveness.
+Subsequently, \citet{multi-jiang} and \citet{multi-suchi} gave matching upper and lower bounds for all values of~$B$.
+Recently, \citet{ghuge2025} studied online resource allocation with large capacities under stochastic arrivals using \emph{dynamic pricing} mechanisms (see also e.g., \cite{DevanurJSW19,ChawlaDHKMS17,KesselheimRTV18,GuptaM16} and their references for more previous work on achieving nearly optimal competitiveness for online resource allocation in the large-capacity regime). \citet{ghuge2025} proved that for capacity $B = \widetilde\Omega(1/\eps^6)$, a competitive ratio of $1+O(\eps)$ can be achieved using only a single sample from each distribution, highlighting that high capacities substantially mitigate uncertainty even with limited information.